robillersomeone/postgres_data_modeling/README.md

 `$ python create_tables.py`

 This script connects to a postgreSQL database to make a Sparkify database (or recreates it, if an instance already exists) and create the tables defined in the schema.
-It assumes there is a database `studentdb` to initially connect to.
+It assumes postgres is installed and there is a database `studentdb` to initially connect to.

 **When the script is called**
 -  connection to the studentdb database is made and a cursor is established